Character encoding: Coded character set

 A coded character set (CCS) is a function that maps characters to code points (each code point represents one character).
 For example, in a given repertoire, the capital letter "A" in the Latin alphabet might be represented by the code point 65, the character "B" by 66, and so on.
 Multiple coded character sets may share the same character repertoire; for example ISO/IEC 8859-1 and IBM code pages 037 and 500 all cover the same repertoire but map them to different code points.

 Character encoding form

-A character encoding form (CEF) is the mapping of code points to code units to facilitate storage in a system that represents numbers as bit sequences of fixed length (i.e. practically any computer system).
-For example, a system that stores numeric information in 16-bit units can only directly represent code points 0 to 65,535 in each unit, but larger code points (say, 65,536 to 1.4 million) could be represented by using multiple 16-bit units.
-This correspondence is defined by a CEF.
+Hardware and software systems typically have a maximum "native" word length, such as 16 or 32 bits.
+A character encoding may define code points whose length exceeds a system's native word length.
+A character encoding form (CEF) is the mapping of code points to code units that break up a code point in a standardized way so that each code unit fits within the system's word length.
+For example, a computer that represents numbers in 16-bit units can only represent code points up to 65,535 per unit, but larger code points can be represented using multiple 16-bit units as defined by the CEF.